I think you’ll agree with me when I say it can be overwhelming to plan a road trip.

 How do you open the entry?
 Click on the item’s name.

 My Strategy for Successful Comb through the Atlas Obscura

-Next, for each tab, I create a new card under the appropriate list on the Trello board.
+Create a new card under the appropriate list on the Trello board for each tab.
 In Google Chrome, I use keyboard shortcuts to speed this up.
-Here’s how.
+Here’s how: